 phone_number value is presented in E.164 format, which is required across Twilio’s Voice and Messaging APIs.

 Notice: The Lookup API will return an HTTP 404 status with a response containing

 "code": 20404 when a phone number is determined invalid.
 For full details, see the section How is phone number validity determined.

 The Lookup API supports additional parameters to specify a Carrier Lookup (

 Type=caller-name), and more.
 For a full rundown of these optional parameters, see our Lookup API reference guide (Twilio Docs).

 Where does Lookup data come from?

-Lookup utilizes a variety of authoritative sources to return the most accurate response for a given Lookup type.
+Lookup utilizes a variety of authoritative and non-authoritative sources to return the most accurate response for a given Lookup type.
 See more details on each Lookup type below:

 (At minimum every 30 min, at maximum every 24 hrs)